Learn to Hunt

 Use fine line and approach pools quietly to improve your fishing.

-Wild Brook Trout at spawning time are among the most beautiful of all fishes.
+Wild Brook Trout are among the most beautiful of all fishes at spawning time.
 Male trout, during this late fall period, develop a deep red-yellow-crimson coloration along the belly.
 The sides of the fish often have many red and pale yellow spots, with each spot sometimes surrounded by a blue-colored circle.

 Females mature at about two years of age, with most males becoming mature during the first year of life.
 Young females spawn between 200 to 500 eggs, but a larger fish may produce 2,500 or more.
 Brook Trout reach 3- to 6-inches long the first year, 7- to 9-inches the second, and 10- to 13-inches in the third year of life.
 Brook Trout weighing over one pound are considered a trophy since life expectancy is seldom longer than 3 years.